twowaits/SDE-Interview-Questions/SAP Labs/README.md

 - Implement the fastest Sorting technique.

-- Given a sentence find the word which has maximum length and is even.
+- Given a sentence find the word which has maximum length and is even.<br>
-  eg: I like to eat banana
+  eg: String s= I like to eat banana <br>
   output: banana
 <br>
 <br>